Benefits of Student Chapters

 Students are eligible to receive a discounted AWWA membership rate.
 Student membership is $20 for students enrolled in a minimum of nine credit hours (or the equivalent) of accredited classes.

 CA-NV AWWA provides up to $1,500 per academic year for each student chapter to attend spring and fall conference, support guest speakers, refreshments for chapter meetings, and other activities.
-To receive more information regarding these funds, please email Sita Ramakrishnan, Assistant Executive Director/Director of Finance & Administration, or by telephone at 909-291-2114.
+To receive more information regarding these funds, please email Armando Apodaca, Member Engagement Manager, or by telephone at 909-291-2119.

 CA-NV AWWA provides an opportunity for student chapters to be recognized at the spring and fall conference for their accomplishments.
 Participate in the certificate of recognition program to distinguish your chapter’s hard work and add something noteworthy to the student's record for career building.
 The Section will recognize your Chapter at both the fall and spring conference.